 Waiting to see the next specialist is like waiting at a stinky, decrepid bus station.
 I’d like to think that the bus will pull in, clean and modern, and it will transport me to a new diagnosis, a way of overcoming or even just managing the strange sensations in my head.
 The bus might take me past the fear that the next “brain reset” will be the end–my end.
 That I will turn off like a light switch.

 And I know I should be doing something more to pull my family out of this financial ditch.
 Like work more–but then I get dizzy, sick, end up calling in.
 So I work part-time, reduce stress, try to avoid driving.
 I should clean the house more, but then my brain swells, I end up calling in sick.
-So I do the simple stuff, like the dishes and straighten up a little.
+So I do the simple stuff, like the dishes and straighten up.
 I feel so useless.

 (For more about my brain tumor battle, go to “Posts About Acoustic Neuroma, Brain Surgery.)Anything below this is an ad.)